 The F-35B is noted as the first aircraft of its kind to successfully combine the benefits of stealth technology with the benefits of STOVL capabilities.
-This will make the F-35B unique amongst any aircraft in history and allow the fighter to land and take-off from virtually any surface on the planet including moving naval ships and unprepared rough airfields and roads.
-This will further allow the F-35 to operate close to the front lines and deliver its potent payload against entrenched or advancing enemy forces with little limitation in operational range.
-Inherent range of this F-35 variant is reported from Lockheed to be around 900 miles on internal fuel stores alone.
-Standard armament will center around a pair of AIM-120C AMRAAM medium-range air-to-air missiles for self-defense.
-Ground strikes will be amplified by the carrying of 2 x 1,000lb GBU-32 JDAM guided bombs.
-Like the F-35A, the F-35B will make use of internal bomb bays for ordnance.
-Additional munitions options will include air-to-surface missiles, munitions dispensers, 6 x GBU-38 bombs and guided bombs.
-The 25mm GAU-22A Gatling cannon will be fitted into an external pod that will itself feature "stealth" capabilities to maintain the aircraft's low-profile signature.
-As in the F-35A, the F-35B can also make use of optional underwing external hardpoints to expand upon its mission lethality.
-Overall munitions-carrying capability will be limited to 15,000lbs of ordnance.
+This makes the F-35B unique amongst any aircraft in history and allow the fighter to land and take-off from virtually any surface including moving warships and unprepared / rough airfields and even roads.
+This further allows the F-35 to operate close to the front lines and deliver potent payloads against entrenched, or advancing, enemy forces with little limitation to operational range.
+Inherent range of this F-35 variant is near-900 miles on internal fuel alone.

-The engine powers the lift fan via a drive shaft from the front of the engine.
-Twin Roll Posts control balance and rolling in much the same way the Harrier's vertical flight "puffer" jets worked through its ducted wings and fuselage points.
-The lift fan is seen in operation when a pair of dorsal and ventral doors are opened.
-Another set of panels just aft of the lift fan is also opened to provide the needed mass flow to the auxiliary engine.
-Many moving parts are required to work in unison for the F-35B.
-The primary customer of the F-35B is intended to be the USMC, Royal Air Force, Royal Navy and the Italian Navy.
-The Royal Air Force and Royal Navy have had much success and experience in the fielding of their Cold War-era Harrier jump jets.
+The engine powers the lift fan via a drive shaft from the front of the engine and twin Roll Posts control balance and rolling in much the same way the Harrier's vertical flight "puffer" jets worked through its ducted wings and fuselage thruster points.
+When the lift fan is in action, a pair of dorsal and ventral doors are opened.
+Another set of panels just aft of the lift fan is also opened to provide the needed mass flow to the auxiliary engine - many moving parts are required to work in unison for the F-35B.
+The primary customer of the F-35B is the USMC, Royal Air Force, Royal Navy, and the Italian Navy.
+The Royal Air Force and Royal Navy have already built up a resume of "jump" jet successes through operation of the Cold War-era "Harrier".

 The Navalized F-35C